 Most people experience a smooth recovery from endoscopic neurosurgery.
 With treatment, you can look beyond your brain, nerve, or spine condition to a greatly improved quality of life.

-Dignity Health - St. Rose Dominican provides endoscopic neurosurgery in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican hospitals provides endoscopic neurosurgery in Las Vegas and Henderson, NV.